arjenderuiter/arjenderuiter.github.io/about.markdown

 permalink: /about/
 ---

-I help organisations to improve 🚀 software delivery performance.
+I help organisations to improve software delivery performance.
 I prefer to do so in interim management positions.
 Besides, I do consulting work, provide training and deliver inspirational talks, both in-company and at public events.
-I also host the Engineering Leadership NL meetup.
+I also host the [Engineering Leadership NL meetup](https://www.meetup.com/engineeringleadershipnl/).

 Today I work as engineering manager FinTech at [bol.com](www.bol.com).
 In recent years I was VP Engineering at [Sendcloud](www.sendcloud.com) and Head of Product & Engineering at [Maykers](www.maykers.com), part of [Kramp](www.kramp.com).